andyl/base_util/cfg/+config/^nvim/lua/user/lsp/settings/README.md

-# LSP Config
+# LSP Settings

-These files are redundant but saved for reference.
+These files are for LSP configuration.

-LSP config is done in JSON.
+They are called from `mason.lua`

-- uses the `nlsp-settings.nvim` plugin
+To examine the configuration settings of an LSP server:

-- json config is in the `nlsp-settings` directory
+:lua print(vim.inspect(require'lspconfig'["server_name"]))